gardener-attic/component-cli/README.md

 The cli is installed into `$GOBIN/component-cli` and can be used accordingly.

 In addition, an OCI Image is provided `docker run eu.gcr.io/gardener-project/component/cli --help`

+### Development

+#### Adding a new command

+Commands of the cli are hierarchically defined in [pkg/commands](./pkg/commands).
+When a new command should be added make sure to commply to the google docs guidline for cli command (https://developers.google.com/style/code-syntax#required-items).